Click on any photo to see larger.

 Chef, Marvin & Dennis - high school buddies

-We knew no fear and locals were friendly enough - even picking us up: a couple of hitchhiking long-haired teenagers.
-One memorable ride was in a hand-painted hippie Volkswagon van were the college aged driver wearing tie-dye, and cool chicks in tight bell bottom jeans in the back bench seat passing around a doobie, before dropping us off in the city.
+We knew no fear and locals were friendly enough - even picking up a couple of hitchhiking long-haired teenagers.
+One memorable ride was in a hand-painted hippie Volkswagon van were the college aged, tie-dye wearing driver, and cool chicks in tight bell bottom jeans in the back bench seat passing around a doobie, before dropping us off in the city.

-Now, I'm much more tame.
-Check out the video below to see how I slowly roll these days, when I visit New Orleans in search of a delicious Po' Boy Sandwich with my high school bud, Marvin.
+Check out the video below to see how I slowly roll these days, when I visit New Orleans in search of a delicious Po' Boy Sandwich with my high school bud, Marvin - all the tasty details are in my original blog post here.

-You will get a street-level experience of the Big Easy and the eccentric locals from my documentary short.
+You will get a street-level experience of the Big Easy and the eccentric locals from my documentary short below.

 New Orleans Po' Boy Tour